hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 # Kubernetes Service Accounts

 <div align="center"><img src="assets/diagram.png" width="900"></div>

-A ServiceAccount is used by containers running in a Pod, to communicate with the API server of the Kubernetes cluster.
+> A `ServiceAccount` is used by containers running in a `Pod`,
-In this post we will see how this is done and the Kubernetes resources involved in the process.
+> to communicate with the API server of the Kubernetes cluster.

 ## Table of Contents